Ancient artworks on display at Rome’s industrial space

 In 1997 the disused station was chosen as the temporary location for works from the Capitoline Museums which was under construction.
 The intriguing contrast of industrial architecture with weathered marble statues encouraged museum officials to make Centrale Montemartini a permanent site for the Capitoline Museum’s latest acquisitions.

 Now you can see statues of heroic Gods and the weary faces of emperors dating from Republican Rome to the Late Imperial age.
 Worth seeing are the colossal head of a goddess found near Largo Argentina, a portrait of Cleopatra, and a stunning mosaic of hunting scenes from Santa Bibiana.

-If ancient marble works lying alongside dormant industrial machines isn’t eerie enough for you, for a short time you can also enjoy the exhibit “Machines, Gods, and Ghosts,” on display until November 20.
+If ancient marble works lying alongside dormant industrial machines isn’t fascinating enough for you, for a short time you can also enjoy the exhibit “Etruscan Egyptians.
+From Eugene Berman to the Golden Scarab,” on display until June 30.

 The exhibition focuses on a very fascinating theme that sees a dialogue between the Egyptian and Etruscan people – two great populations facing the shores of the Mediterranean.
 The path unfolds through a rich selection of works – some of which are exhibited for the first time in public – in particular the findings from the latest archaeological discovery made by the Soprintendenza a Vulci, the precious Egyptian finds from the Berman Collection and the works on loan from the Egyptian Section of the National Archaeological Museum of Florence.